 Section II provides a summary of the principal valuation results.
-Section VI provides a projection of expense and funding amounts.

-While the actuary believes that the assumptions are reasonable for financial reporting purposes, it should be understood that there is a range of assumptions that could be deemed reasonable that would yield different results.
+Section VI provides a projection of should be understood that there is a range of assumptions that could be deemed reasonable that would yield different results.
 Moreover, while the actuary considers the assumption set to be reasonable based on prior plan experience, it should be understood that future plan experience may differ considerably from what has been assumed.